hpi-swa-teaching/live-programming-systems/projects/eclipse-debugger/analysisPlan.md

 >To which extend can the liveness of one activity be kept up?
 For example, at which magnitude of data flow nodes does the propagation of values become non-immediate?
 At which magnitude of elapsed time can the Elm debugger not replay the application immediately anymore or when does it break down?
 Does an exception break the liveness?
 Further, what are conceptual limitations.
 For example, in a bi-directional mapping system properties of single elements might be modified and reflected in the code.
 This might not be possible for properties of elements created in loops.

-A conceptional limitation to live programming with Eclipse (or Java in general) is the differentiation between running an application in Default- or Debug-mode.
-When running in Default-mode, no debugging features are available, i.e. Hot Code Replace or state inspection/modification via Breakpoints is not possible.
+A conceptional limitation to live programming with Eclipse (or Java in general) is the differentiation between running an application in Default- or "Debug"-mode.
+When starting in "Run"-mode, no debugging features are available, i.e. Hot Code Replace or state inspection/modification via Breakpoints is not possible.

-When running in Debug-mode, there are still some limitations which we describe in the following, regarding the example workflow.
+When running in "Debug"-mode, there are still some limitations which we describe in the following, regarding the example workflow.

 In step 10 and 12 Hot Code Replace is not applicable, because adding methods is not implemented in the JVM of Java 8 and earlier. @RefKey[EclipseFAQHCR]
 In step 13 and 14 HCR is again not possible for the same reasons, but we chose to restart the application with one click instead of terminating it.